 There is also a sales bonus.
 Distributors who hit specific tiers get bonuses on their commission for the month.
 These are the bonuses:

-But, you’re not really meant to either.
-MLMs are designed so that you can earn more through recruitment than with sales alone.
-If you’re not familiar with it, this means that you need recruit other people into the company and have them do the same.
+Of course, Peach isn't designed to allow you to make a high income from sales alone.
+The idea is that you build a team and increase your earnings that way.
+If you’re not familiar with the approach, this means that you need to recruit other people into the company and have them do the same.
 The person you recruit becomes part of your downline.
 Anyone they recruit falls into that downline as well, and so on down the chain.

 You then get percentages of the total sales from each generation, based on your rank.
-For example, the starting rank is Senior Stylist.
-You would earn 3% on Level 1 recruits and that’s it.
+For example, the first team rank is Senior Stylist.
+You would earn 4% on Level 1 recruits and that’s it.

 There are also various bonuses that offer extra income, including one-time payments for hitting the higher ranks.
 You can also receive generation bonuses if you have one or more legs with an Executive Director in it.